-- Served as member of GAVI CSO steering committee until 2012.
-This interest was assessed as personal, non-specific and financially insignificant*.
+- Served as employee of PATH on vaccine related issues until 2014.
+This interest was assessed as personal, non-specific and financially significant*.

 * According to WHO's Guidelines for Declaration of Interests (WHO expert), an interest is considered "personal" if it generates financial or non-financial gain to the expert, such as consulting income or a patent.
 "Specificity" states whether the declared interest is a subject matter of the meeting or work to be undertaken.
 An interest has "financial significance" if the honoraria, consultancy fee or other received funding, including those received by expert's organization, from any single vaccine manufacturer or other vaccine-related company exceeds 10,000 USD in a calendar year.
 Likewise, a shareholding in any one vaccine manufacturer or other vaccine-related company in excess of 1,000 USD would also constitute a “significant shareholding”.